 After a full year of post-Psycho Ex singledom, I decided it was time to dive back into the dating pool.
 I promptly signed up for an online dating account and began dating a miniature psycho-ex whom will be discussed at a later time as the Druggie Man Child.
 That’s all you need to know for now, but suffice it to say, we broke up at a casino.
 Because yes, I am that classy.

-There were a few halfhearted breakup attempts with the Druggie Man Child, the last of which had me responding to various other online dating suitors including the probably gay one.
+There were a few halfhearted breakup attempts with the Druggie Man Child, the last of which had me responding to various other online dating suitors.
 Amongst the various prospects was a normal looking guy with a sparse and non-comittal profile.
 He seemed way too stable for me, but he’d traveled overseas by himself so I gave him my number.

 A few hours later, he finally texted.
 He was incredibly bad at it, like epically lacking in game.